AyanJhunjhunwala/ContextQ/README.md

-# Python Library Wrapper for Intelligent Context Aware Quantization
+# Context-Aware Model Wrapper for Selective Quantization/Pruning and editing Attention Patterns

 What I am currently doing (this may kinda read like a blog, I apologize in advance).